NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

 # NVIDIA Triton Inference Server management with NetApp DataOps Toolkit for Kubernetes

 The NetApp DataOps Toolkit for Kubernetes can be used to manage data science workspaces and inference servers within a Kubernetes cluster.
-Some of the key capabilities that the toolkit provides are the ability to deploy a new NVIDIA Triton Inference Server instance, the ability to delete an existing Inference Server instances, and list Inference Servers in specified namespaces.
+Some of the key capabilities that the toolkit provides are the ability to deploy a new NVIDIA Triton Inference Server instance, the ability to delete existing Inference Server instances, and list Inference Servers in specified namespaces.
 <a name="command-line-functionality"></a>

 ## Command Line Functionality